vpenso/scripts/docs/net/ib.md

 ### FlexBoot

-* Based on the iPXE and allows **Boot over Infiniband** (BoIB)
+Based on the iPXE and allows **Boot over Infiniband** (BoIB)

-* Depending on the motherboard firmware enable "MLNX FlexBoot" as boot device, and adjust the boot order eventually.
+* Depending on the motherboard firmware enable "MLNX FlexBoot" as boot device, and adjust the boot order
 * FlexBoot is deployed as expansion ROM image `.mrom` file

 ```bash
 ## -- List firmware and PXE version